What tests do I need to take to enter BYU–Hawaii?

 Applicants from Canada, American Samoa, Guam, the Federate States of Micronesia, and U.S.- patterned international schools must submit either ACT or SAT results.
 All new freshmen applicants and transfer students who have completed fewer than 24 semester (36 quarter) hours of college credit at the time of application are required to take the ACT or SAT.

 BYU–Hawaii accepts the IBT (TOEFL), IELTS, Pearson Test of English (PTE) and the Michigan Test.
 We also accept the EIKEN from Japan.
 Please look at our English Test Requirement page for more information.

 When will I know if I have been accepted?

-You should check your status regularly online by going to the status page on Besmart.com.
-Normally, a student should receive a decision 30 to 60 days after application deadline.
+You should check your status regularly online by going to the status page on apply.lds.org.
+Normally, a student should receive a decision 4 to 6 weeks after application deadline.
 IWORK students can expect to wait an additional month or two after sending in all the required documents.
 Please visit the Admissions Decisions Schedule.

 All international applicants will receive a DS-2019 for a J Visa.

 Non-student spouses of married J1 students will receive a J2 visa and after paying a $400 application fee (and a three-month wait) to the US Government, may qualify to work on or off campus.

 Please refer to this letter: Important Information About Your Visa

 Do I have to be a Latter-day Saint (Mormon) to attend BYU–Hawaii?

 No. However, because the university is supported by funds and donations by The Church of Jesus Christ of Latter-day Saints, church members will be given priority.
 In addition, members who have attended seminary or institute and who have served missions for the Church will be given extra consideration for admission.